Updated: April 26, 2021

 The Musqueam administration office has been closed since the beginning of COVID-19.
-All but essential staff have been instructed to work from home during regular working hours.
-Traffic information checkpoints are operating at entrances Musqueam Reserve (IR 2) and access is still limited to Musqueam members, residents, staff and essential services.
+All but essential staff are working from home during regular working hours (Monday-Friday, 8:30-4:30).

 COVID-19 updates from Musqueam

-Emergency resources for Musqueam members
+- COVID-19 resources for Musqueam members

 Current Health Orders in British Columbia

 Provincial restrictions are in place to help stop the spread of COVID-19.
 Most orders can be enforced by police and compliance and enforcement officials.

 Over the past two months, there has been exponential growth in new COVID-19 cases, hospitalizations and people requiring critical care support in BC.